-The four-year SGD bridging loan under the SPRING Singapore's Local Enterprise Finance Scheme to a subsidiary is secured by a corporate guarantee issued by KTL Global Limited to the bank.
-This loan bears fixed interest rate at of 5% (2011: 5%) per annum and is repayable in 48 monthly instalments commencing from 30 June 2009.
+The four-year SGD bridging loan under the SPRING Singapore's Local Enterprise Finance Scheme to a subsidiary was secured by a corporate guarantee issued by KTL Global Limited to the bank.
+This loan bore fixed interest rate at of 5% (2012: 5%) per annum.
+The loan was fully repaid on 18 March 2013.